thefach/kaggle/README.md

     - Logistic Regression
     - Support Vector Classifier
     - Random Forest Classifier
-    - Histogram-based Gradient Boosting Classification Tree  (it handles alone missing data)
+    - Histogram-based Gradient Boosting Classification Tree  (cos it handles alone missing data)
 4. `Sklearn pipelines` are used for preprocessing and modeling

-  # Results
+  ### Results
 the model with the best performance is found to be the Random Forest Classifier over the vanilla `Titanic Feature Engineer`, even if the Logistic reg over the `ExtendedTitanicFeatureEngineer` performs similarly.

 ![_results.png](MLflow_titanic\mlflow_UI_results.png)